p2c2e/scala-zio-bookmarks/README.md

 1. Run it passing the bookmark filename.
 There is a *sample.html* file if you want to try it out.

         scala -jar ./target/scala-2.13/scala-zio-bookmarks-assembly-0.1.jar mybookmarks.html

+    or

+        java -jar ./target/scala-2.13/scala-zio-bookmarks-assembly-0.1.jar mybookmarks.html

     The output of the run will result in the &lt;orig_name&gt;.out file.
 All the bad links should be moved into a folder called "INVALIDURLS"

+## The lazy path
+The jar file (under target/scala-2.13/) is also checked into the repository.
+You will still need java/scala to run it.

 ## Backstory
 I have around 4000+ bookmarks collected over many years.
 I am pretty sure, I will not be visiting most of them - and most likely many of these website do not exist anymore...